Auto-Vocabulary Semantic Segmentation: Method

 \subsection{Local Region Captioning}

 To identify relevant object categories in the image, we employ Bootstrapped Language Image Pretraining (BLIP)~\cite{blip}.
-BLIP is a powerful VLM able to perform accurate and detailed image captioning.
-The BLIP image encoder is designed as a Vision Transformer~\cite{vit}, dividing the image into patches and encoding them into embeddings in which image-text representations reside.
-Subsequently, the set of embeddings is passed through transformer layers to capture contextual information across the image.
-Finally, all contextualized embeddings are passed to the decoder to generate text descriptions.
-Though effective in describing salient objects in the image, captioning models generally fail to describe all elements of a scene in a comprehensive way.
-This is likely due to the structure of training data, in which image descriptions mostly focus on salient foreground elements.
-This characteristic of VLM pre-training limits its direct application to downstream tasks such as open-vocabulary segmentation, in which many objects in the image go unnoticed.
-As a solution to this limitation, we seek to enable BLIP's text decoder to consider all encoded areas in the image.
-Therefore, we propose to cluster the encoded BLIP features into semantically meaningful BLIP feature clusters, which are subsequently enhanced to capture the feature representation of real objects more effectively.
-Finally, each BLIP feature cluster is fed to the text decoder separately.
-This enables generating a description of each semantically meaningful area in the image, resulting in a more complete description of the image overall.
+BLIP is a powerful VLM capable of performing accurate and detailed image captioning.
+Its image encoder is designed as a Vision Transformer~\cite{vit}, dividing the image into patches and encoding them into embeddings in which image-text features reside.
+The set of embeddings is then passed through transformer layers to capture contextual information across the image.
+Finally, all contextualized embeddings are decoded into text descriptions.
+Though effective in describing salient objects in the image, captioning models like BLIP generally fail to describe all elements of a scene comprehensively.
+This is likely due to the captions in the training data, which mostly focus on salient foreground objects.
+In turn, this limits its direct application to downstream tasks such as open-ended recognition, since many non-salient objects are missed.
+As a solution to this limitation, we propose \blip for exhaustive, local captioning. \blip clusters the encoded BLIP features into semantically meaningful feature clusters, which are enhanced to capture the object-specific feature representations more effectively.
+Afterwards, each individual feature cluster is fed to a pre-trained BLIP text decoder.
+This enables generating a description of each semantically distinct and meaningful area in the image, resulting in a more comprehensive, specific and accurate description of the image overall.
+Its components are detailed in the next paragraphs.